Creeks Bend — tract homes in Pleasanton (1978)

 2. The Lakeside (Model 183) - 4 bedrooms, 2 bathrooms, 1,831 sq. ft.

 3. The Heatherspring (Model 2216) - 4 bedrooms or 3 with a retreat or den, 2.5 bathrooms, 2,164 sq. ft.
-Similar to a previous release, but this home has a 3-car garage.

 4. The Meadowcreek (Model 2237) - 5 bedrooms or 4 with a den, 3 bathrooms, 2.365 sq. ft.

-Creeks Bend today
+Legacy of Creeks Bend

 Though Creeks Bend was the smallest addition to Pleasanton Valley, it offered something distinct: a more private, tucked-away feel — a quiet coda to a neighborhood that had seen years of steady growth.
 With fewer homes and a cul-de-sac layout, it quickly became known as one of the more peaceful corners of the community.

 By the early 1980s, Creeks Bend had earned a reputation for its wide lots, generous floor plans, and sense of neighborly pride.
 Block parties were smaller, but no less lively.
-Residents often recall how front yard landscaping became something of an unofficial competition — with the Meadowsbrook and Meadowcreek models serving as inspiration.
+Residents often recall how front yard landscaping became something of an unofficial competition — with the Meadowbrook and Meadowcreek models serving as inspiration.

 Today, Creeks Bend stands as a kind of hidden gem within the Pleasanton Valley story.
 It may have arrived last, but it aged gracefully — a snapshot of late-1970s suburban design still alive and well in the heart of Pleasanton.